-In 1940, Buckhannon Officer Wilbur Grubb was murdered on Camden Avenue while responding to a call of an assault and attempted rape.
-This is the only evidence found of a Buckhannon policeman ever being killed in the line of duty.
+• In 1940, Buckhannon Officer Wilbur Grubb was murdered on Camden Avenue while responding to a call of an assault and attempted rape.
 Please see the Memorials page of this website for more information.

 Chiefs of Police